 Of course it is your spiritual life because our physical life ceases to exist after just a short period of time, but your spirit will live on forever.
 So what is believed and done by us spiritually now, has eternal ramifications.

 Thankfully, God was dealing with both Mike and I at the same time in similar ways, so we were both hearing the same thing and were prepared to do whatever God asked of us.
-The very last thing we expected Him to do was ask us to leave the church, but that is exactly what He asked us to do and was really the best test ever of whether we really trusted Him or not.
+The very last thing we expected Him to do was ask us to leave the church, yet that is exactly what He asked us to do and it was really the best test ever of whether we really trusted Him or not.
 We had never heard of anybody being called out of the church before, but we trusted God in this, it was a step of faith even though at the time we didn’t even know why He was telling us to leave.
 All we knew was that we had to make that first step and then He would show us what was next.
 What was next wasn’t easy, but was necessary… it was a baptism of fire.

 Just as Saul of Tarsus thought that he had been doing exactly what God wanted, so did I. And just as he needed to be struck down by the Light of Christ to see what he was doing and who Jesus Christ really is, so did I. Each of us needs a Damascus Road experience to show us who He really is, and who we really are.
 This experience of seeing Him will do what nothing else can ever do: it will completely turn us around so that we can never go back to what we were before.
 Why?
 Because we have SEEN and we have HEARD!
 Once you have seen something, you cannot un-see it; you’ve SEEN!
 My testimony is that God not only can, but DOES save and rescue people from themselves, from this world, and from religion.
 Death completely separates us from those we love and it is exactly the same with spiritual death – it separates God from those He loves: US.
 We are all spiritually dead (which means being separated from God) until He breathes His Life into us.
 He loves us so much and desires to have a close relationship with us as a Father has with His children, but that relationship and intimacy is not possible unless we are alive to Him, born from above as His children with His Life in us.
 The problem with someone like me who was raised in the church, was that I thought because I had done all the right things, that I was part of Christ and His Body when really I was part of something man-made: the church.